|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 9: Hoi An (UNESCO)

 This morning, we have a walking tour of Hoi An, a UNESCO World Heritage Site.
 Quaint pastel buildings line the streets, interspersed with colorful temples, small art galleries and meandering canals.
+We will visit the Hoi An Museum, a chinese pagoda and an ancient Japanese Bridge.

 Day 10: To Hue (UNESCO) via China Beach, Imperial Forbidden City